studiopengpeng/ASCOMETAL/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 == Description ==

-Livemesh SiteOrigin widgets features professional looking, easy to use yet highly functional widgets that can be used in a page builder like SiteOrigin or in any widgetized area of your site.
+Livemesh SiteOrigin widgets features huge collection of premium, easy to use yet highly functional widgets that can be used in a page builder like <a href="https://wordpress.org/plugins/siteorigin-panels/" rel="nofollow">SiteOrigin</a> or in any widgetized area of your site.
+This is really a premium plugin that you can get for free.

+This plugin comes with widgets for just about everything you need to build a professional website without switching to a premium theme - hero headers, services, team profiles, statistics, testimonials, clients list, portfolio/posts grid, carousels, varieties of tabs, accordions, buttons, icon lists, pricing plan and much more in the <a href="http://portfoliotheme.org/products/livemesh-siteorigin-widgets-pro/" title="Livemesh SiteOrigin Widgets Premium Version">PRO version</a>.
+All the widgets that help turn your free theme into a premium one with just a few clicks.
+Every premium page builder element you need is available for easy drag and drop into your page by just activating this plugin.

 <a href="https://wordpress.org/plugins/so-widgets-bundle/" alt="SiteOrigin Widgets Bundle" target="_blank">SiteOrigin Widgets Bundle</a> plugin must be activated to use this plugin.
 After you activate the required plugins, enable our widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.